 Since its formation in October 2019 to date, the Credit Transaction Committee met formally three times with the Company's senior management team and financial advisor regarding the Company's credit business, along with frequent calls and discussions with management.
 Following the 2020 Annual Meeting, the Nominating and Corporate Governance Committee expects to recommend to the Board that the Credit Transaction Committee be dissolved in order to limit the number of ad hoc Board committees consistent with Spencer Stuart's recommendations.
-Commencing on January 1, 2020, the members of the Credit Transaction Committee are not receiving any compensation for their participation on the committee.
+Commencing on January 1, 2020, the members of the Credit Transaction for their participation on the committee.